Lakers News: Kobe Bryant's Answer To Ice Cube About Playing In BIG3 'Always The Same'

 After doing all of this, Bryant still has shown no interest in being a part of basketball again.
 BIG3 founder Ice Cube even offered for him to join several times, only for him to decline each time.

 Cube was extremely persistent with Bryant, especially at the conception of the league.
-And when Bryant was asked about the odds of him joining the BIG3, his answer was very simple, according Real 92.3’s The Cruz Show:
+And when Bryant was asked about the odds of him joining the BIG3, his answer was very simple, via Real 92.3’s The Cruz Show with Jeff G. — The Sports Dude:

 “[Ice] Cube has been up to the office like even when he first started with the BIG3 and we talked back and forth about it and you know, the answer is always the same: no. There’s no ‘we thinking about it.’
 I’m good man, I’m good.”